Barbecue Pork Chops

 Brining is the process of submerging meat in a water and salt solution.
 It not only adds flavor to the meat but it helps the meat (as in this pork recipe) retain water, which makes for a more juicy, flavorful end result.

 Brining also tenderizes the meat, so on top of the most juicy pork chops you’ve ever eaten, they’re going to be super tender too.
+You can add tons of flavors to a brine, depending on what type of meat you’re brining.

-fork with a piece of barbecued pork
+fork with piece of pork chop on white plate

-What Sides Go Well With This Pork Chop Recipe?
+Sides That Go With Pork Chops

-Looking For More Grilling Recipes?
+Looking For More Pork Recipes?

 Print

-Grilled BBQ Pork Chops
+Barbecue Pork Chops

 • Author: Dan